Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 **Flow Messages**

-The node accepts only an input.
-Pass anything you like to set the text overlay.</br>
+Pass anything you like as input msg, to set the text overlay.</br>
-You can override the texts by passing some msg inputs.
-See the sample below</br>
+You can override texts by passing some msg inputs.
+See samples below</br>

 **Input**
 ```javascript